Sansui AU-9500: Restoration

 If you ask me, besides the sonic qualities, this is one of the most important things.
 I cannot stand dirty units.
 I believe keeping them dirty is equivalent to disrespecting them and the work that was put on them.
 So I proceeded to disassemble everything on the front panel and clean up all the parts.

-Now it is time to put back the cover of this amplifier and off I go for another 40 years.
+Now it is time to put back the cover of this amplifier and off it goes for another 40 years, in my living room this time.